asbor/iu-project-software-engineering/doc/HoppyBrew-Concept.md

 The risks associated with the project include:

 - Technical challenges in integrating iSpindel over Ethernet
+- Using React for the frontend.
+It is a new technology for the team and may pose challenges during development and testing phases.

 ## Software development methodology

 The project will follow the Agile methodology, with a focus on iterative development and continuous feedback.
 The Agile approach will enable the team to adapt to changing requirements and deliver a high-quality product that meets user expectations.